iv-org/documentation/README.md

 # The Invidious documentation

-# Running the documentation locally for development purposes
+## Running the documentation locally for development purposes

+Run those commands in the repository's folder.

-## Local `mkdocs-material` installation
+### Local `mkdocs-material` installation

 ```bash
 # You might want to create a virtualenv first